-If your child is anything like mine, you know the stress of shopping for toys and gifts for them.
-Over the years, I’ve seen my son lose interest in almost any toy that’s out there.
+If your child with sensory needs is anything like mine, you know the stress of shopping for toys and gifts for them.
+Over the years, I’ve seen my son on the autism spectrum lose interest in almost any toy that’s out there.
 There was a time when he loved trains, and every time we entered a Toys “R” Us, he would run to the spot where they had a train table for kids to play with.
 He would spend several minutes there.
 We finally decided to get a train table in the small condo we rented.
 Having no place to keep it, we had it smack in the middle of our living room where the coffee table should have been.
 It only made sense to have the center of our lives’ center of life at the center of our house.

 But soon enough, the trains lost their charm, just like toys often do for all kids.
 But he did not graduate to other “big boy” toys — he just stopped playing with any.
 That was four years back.
 He was around 3 then.
 The only one he has not given up on is his kiddie laptop, which has a few geometrically-shaped buttons that light up some images on the “screen” and plays music.
 He still likes to play with it, but we’ve tried several musical toys since then without any success.